Building 7-4, Deptford Road

 You should request a sponsor through your gaining command.
 Your sponsor will be a big help in assisting you with information on local DoDDS approved schools, arranging for pet quarantine space, making reservations for temporary lodging and arranging transportation for you from the airport.
 Your sponsor will send you a Welcome Aboard Package through the U.S. Postal Service.
 This information may be especially helpful to spouses, so you are encouraged to have this package sent to your home mailing address.
 If you have not been assigned a sponsor or contacted by your gaining command, please call the Relocation Assistance Coordinator at 65-6750-2314 or DSN 315-421-2314.

-Temporary lodging is provided as available by the Navy Gateway Inns and Suites (formally known as ‘The Sling Inn') and are located within the housing area.
+Temporary lodging is provided as available by the Navy Gateway Inns and Suites (NGIS) (formally known as ‘The Sling Inn') and are located within the housing area.
 There are two and three bedroom fully furnished apartments with a refrigerator, gas top range, microwave / convection oven, pots, pans and table setting for six.
 Irons (220 volts) and ironing boards are also available in each apartment; each apartment complex has laundry facilities.
-Pets are not allowed in the temporary lodging quarters.
-Your sponsor will arrange lodging for you and your family.
+There are currently 4 rooms available where pets are allowed to stay.
+Please ask for these rooms specifically if you are bringing a pet.
+Your sponsor can arrange lodging for you and your family, or you can make reservations at 011-65-6752-8245, DSN 315-421-2299, or http://www.dodlodging.net/

 The Relocation Assistance Program Coordinator offers a monthly Newcomer's Orientation.
 This 3 day program includes 6 hours of class time, a local tour of shopping centers and medical facilities, and a guided bus tour of the island.
 You may have your sponsor sign you up for this very informative and useful introduction to living in Singapore or you may sign up once you have arrived.
 Unfortunately, since there is no on-site CDC, child care is not available during the Orientation.

 Critical Installation Information